-- 30 Moist diabatic processes are known to play an important role for the evolution of extratropical cyclones and are frequently associated with rapid cyclogenesis (e.g., Anthes et al., 1983; Kuo et al., 1991; Stoelinga, 1996; Wernli et al., 2002) and increased forecast error growth (e.g., Davies and Didone, 2013; Selz and Craig, 2015).
-Diabatic processes are particularly important in warm conveyor belts (WCBs), which are coherent, typically poleward ascending airstreams associated with extratropical cyclones (Harrold, 1973; Browning, 1986, 1999; Wernli and Davies, 1997).
-During their typically slantwise cross-isentropic - 35 ascent from the boundary layer ahead of the cold front to the upper troposphere, they form large-scale mostly stratiform cloud bands and play a key role for the distribution of surface precipitation (e.g., Browning, 1986; Eckhardt et al., 2004; Madonna et al., 2014; Pfahl et al., 2014; Flaounas et al., 2018).
+Moist diabatic processes are known to play an important role in the evolution of extratropical cyclones and are frequently associated with rapid cyclogenesis (e.g., Anthes et al., 1983; Kuo et al., 1991; Stoelinga, 1996; Wernli et al., 2002) and increased forecast error growth (e.g., Davies and Didone, 2013; Selz and Craig, 2015).
+Diabatic processes are particularly important in warm conveyor belts (WCBs), which are coherent, typically poleward-ascending airstreams associated with extratropical cyclones (Harrold, 1973; Browning, 1986, 1999; Wernli and Davies, 1997).
+During their typically slantwise cross-isentropic ascent from the boundary layer ahead of the cold front to the upper troposphere, they form large-scale, mostly stratiform cloud bands and play a key role in the distribution of surface precipitation (e.g., Browning, 1986; Eckhardt et al., 2004; Madonna et al., 2014; Pfahl et al., 2014; Flaounas et al., 2018).

-Although WCBs are typically described as gradually ascending and mainly stratiform cloud producing airstreams (e.g., Browning, 1986; Madonna et al., 2014), already in 1993 the concept of rapid convective motion embedded in the frontal cloud

-- 40 band of the WCB was proposed (Neiman et al., 1993).
-Recent studies suggested that the WCB is, at least in some cases, not a homogeneously ascending airstream: in contrast, the detailed ascent behavior of the individual WCB trajectories associated with one extratropical cyclone can vary substantially (e.g., Martínez-Alvarado et al., 2014; Rasp et al., 2016; Oertel et al., 2019) and convective activity can be frequently embedded in the large-scale baroclinic region of the WCB.
-This has been identified, e.g., with various remote-sensing data (Binder, 2016; Crespo and Posselt, 2016; Flaounas et al., 2018), with - 45 online trajectories in convection-permitting simulations (Rasp et al., 2016; Oertel et al., 2019) and in coarser simulations with parameterized convection (Agustì-Panareda et al., 2005; Martínez-Alvarado and Plant, 2014).
+Although WCBs are typically described as gradually ascending and mainly stratiform-cloud-producing airstreams (e.g., Browning, 1986; Madonna et al., 2014), the concept of rapid convective motion embedded in the frontal cloud band of the WCB had already been proposed in 1993 (Neiman et al., 1993).
+Recent studies have suggested that the WCB is, at least in some cases, not a homogeneously ascending airstream: in contrast, the detailed ascent behavior of the individual WCB trajectories associated with one extratropical cyclone can vary substantially (e.g., Martínez-Alvarado et al., 2014; Rasp et al., 2016; Oertel et al., 2019), and convective activity can be frequently embedded in the largescale baroclinic region of the WCB.
+This has been identified, e.g., with various remote-sensing data (Binder, 2016; Crespo and Posselt, 2016; Flaounas et al., 2016, 2018), with online trajectories in convection-permitting simulations (Rasp et al., 2016; Oertel et al., 2019), and in coarser simulations with parameterized convection (Agustì-Panareda et al., 2005; Martínez-Alvarado and Plant, 2014).

-The strong cloud diabatic processes in both WCBs and convection modify the potential vorticity (PV) distribution in the lower and upper troposphere and thereby can affect the larger-scale dynamics (e.g., Pomroy and Thorpe, 2000; Grams et al., 2011; Clarke et al., 2019).
-Hence, WCBs and convection can be associated with increased forecast uncertainty (Baumgart et al.,

-50 2019; Berman and Torn, 2019) and forecast errors (e.g., Martínez-Alvarado et al., 2016a; Clarke et al., 2019).
-Occassionally, convection and WCBs individually can be related to forecast busts (Rodwell et al., 2013; Grams et al., 2018).
-The specific PV signatures of (i) large-scale WCB ascent and (ii) smaller-scale convective updrafts, and their potential implications for the flow evolution differ substantially and are discussed in the following.
+The strong cloud diabatic processes in both WCBs and convective systems modify the potential vorticity (PV) distribution in the lower and upper troposphere and thereby can affect the larger-scale dynamics (e.g., Pomroy and Thorpe, 2000; Grams et al., 2011; Clarke et al., 2019).
+Hence, WCBs can be associated with increased forecast uncertainty (Berman and Torn, 2019) and forecast errors (e.g., Martínez-Alvarado et al., 2016a).
+Similarly, convective systems can introduce forecast errors (Clarke et al., 2019) and also enhance the forecast uncertainty (Baumgart et al., 2019).
+Occasionally, convection and WCBs can be individually related to forecast busts (Rodwell et al., 2013; Grams et al., 2018).
+The specific PV signatures of (i) large-scale WCB ascent and (ii) smaller-scale convective updrafts and their potential implications for the flow evolution differ substantially and are discussed in the following.